TheRedSpy15/blazedcloud-landing/src/content/homepage/index.md

     - "**Built and growing based on feedback:** Have a suggestion? we'd love to hear it through email or GitHub!"
     - "**Keep your data away from AI**: LLMs are cool and flashy, but we don't let it come anywhere near your data"
     - "**No Annual Plans**: We offer the lowest prices we can at all tiers, so don't need to pay for the whole year up front"
+    - "**Enhanced Tor Support**: All services on our domain utilize Cloudflare Onion Routing to enhance privacy for Tor users"
     button:
       enable: false
       label: "Start Tracking"